CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 add-one₂ = {!!}
 ```

-When applied to an argument, a function defined by λ-abstraction is
+When applied to an argument, a function defined by λ-abstraction
-computed in exactly the same way as an ordinary definition: the
+computes in exactly the same way as an ordinary definition: the
 argument is substituted in for the variable wherever it appears.

 ```